volnix/flashy/README.md

 Often you will want to pre-fill form data from the last request when there are errors with user input.
 Flashy will accept input from any source, whether it was from POST/GET or a generated array.
 It is using Symfony's [AutoExpireFlashBag](http://api.symfony.com/2.4/Symfony/Component/HttpFoundation/Session/Flash/AutoExpireFlashBag.html) container so data is cleared after every request whether it is read or not.

-To set the form data is done by calling the `setFormData` method:
+To set the form data is done by calling the `set` method:

 ```php
 use Symfony\Component\HttpFoundation\Request;